 In the Venmo app, tap the hamburger icon (3 horizontal lines) in the top left.
 Then, tap Settings.

 Tap Preferences to set your preferred payment methods for paying friends and online purchases.
 It’s better to choose one of your credit cards rather than one of your debit cards or bank accounts, because credit cards generally have strong fraud protection and remediation.
-But note that Venmo says, “payments funded by credit cards are subject to our standard 3% fee.
-Making purchases from authorized merchants with Venmo is always free, even if you use a credit card.”
+But note that Venmo says,

 Set your Default Privacy Setting to Private.